DALE Workshop, Berlin, January 19th 20182. February 2018

-- Development and field-testing of bottom-up data collection methods to establish spatially representative datasets for energy access, energy service demand, resource availability, and socioeconomic/demographic data across a given municipality
+- Developing inclusive bottom-up data collection tools and analysis methods to establish spatially representative datasets for energy access, energy service demand, resource availability, and socioeconomic/demographic data across a given municipality

-- Analysis of the role of municipal energy planning in regional energy transitions.
+- Identifying the role of improved data collection methods in municipal energy planning processes

 - Evaluating structural barriers and requirements for evidence-based municipal energy planning